standardloop/c-explode/README.md

 # c-explode

-This program turns a string, into an array of strings based on a delim character.
+This program turns a string into an array of strings based on a delim character.

+This is similiar to `split()` in python or `explode()` in php.

+I think explode is a cooler name so I used it for this.

 ## Build and Run
 ```sh